leddoo/kibi/plan/main.md

         - use indentation for recovery of unmatched parens errors.
         - single line strings. (indented, multi-line later)
         - can we get neovim to draw skipped tokens in italics? maybe w/ modifiers.
+    - error resilient elab.
+        - error to sorry.
+        - type unknown for env -> treat as silent error in uses.
     - incremental parse.
         - each item is a `Parse`.
         - if token range dirty, re-parse, otherwise, keep old result.